assamite/TwatBot/README.rst

 The url generates one tweet for one random everycolorbot color / refresh.
 As you can see, it is just a dummy template still.

+The project's documentation is little bit dragging behind, will try to fix this in the upcoming week.